GNU-Ymir/Documentations/primitives/functions.md

 }
 ```

-The named expression can equally be used for parameters that does not
+The named expression can also be used for parameters that do not have
-have default value.
+a default value.
 A named expression will allow you to specify the
-parameter in the order you want.
-The algorithm, to determine which
+parameter in any order you want.
+The algorithm, which determines which
-parameter an argument is refering to, is illustrated by the example :
+parameter an argument refers to, is presented bellow and we will
+illustrate it by the following example :

 ```ymir
 def foo (x : i32, y : i32 = 9, z : i32) {